-Warriors 3 get sinked by Trawlers
+Warriors 3 shut-out by Trawlers

 On Saturday 12th July 2025, our development team welcomed the Grimsby Trawlers development team to Planet Ice, Leeds, for what was the first-ever challenge game between the two development sides.